iued-heidelberg/hueb/README.md

 > - `backup.sql` this is a backup I've created during the last weeks of my involvement.
 You can use it to seed your local dev environment or simply download a backup from the servers
 > - I've added a list of possible todos/open topics at the end of this document
 > Have fun,

 > Lukas
-> PS: Please apologize for the bodies you may find in this project...
+> PS: Please apologize for the bodies you may find in this project.

 ### Setting up a development environment